Bow Street Beverage Currated Wine Kits

 We have two fantastic tiers to match your palate, both curated to bring you incredible savings on hand-selected wines every single month.

-The Connoisseur Box delivers premium, standout bottles for the adventurous palate.
-You will receive around $100 worth of exceptional wine, packaged up for a sweet bundled deal.
+The Connoisseur Kit delivers premium, standout bottles for the adventurous palate.
+You will receive around $100 worth of exceptional wine, packaged up for a sweet bundled deal that saves you 10%.

-The Enthusiast Box focuses on crowd-pleasing, delicious bottles that are perfect for everyday sipping.
-You will receive around $60 worth of fantastic finds, offered at a great savings.
+The Enthusiast Kit focuses on crowd-pleasing, delicious bottles that are perfect for everyday sipping.
+You will receive around $60 worth of fantastic finds, offered at the same great savings.

 Cheers to the first set of many great bottles!